-The present paper demonstrates that the equations governing the evolution of laminar micro-rivers are very similar to their counterpart in the turbulent case.
-Experimental evidence of this similarity are collected in [11].
-This results suggests that micro-rivers could facilitate the examination of some remaining difficulties of river morphodynamics, such as non-linearities or bank evolution.
-In a first attempt to develop viscous channel widening and stability theory, we presented a two dimensional shallow-water model.
+The present paper demonstrates that the equations governing the evolution of laminar microrivers are very similar to their counterparts in the turbulent case.
+Experimental evidence of this similarity is collected in [11].
+This result suggests that microrivers could facilitate the examination of some remaining difficulties of river morphodynamics, such as nonlinearities or bank evolution.
+In a first attempt to develop viscous channel widening and stability theory, we presented a two-dimensional shallow-water model.
 A very simplified analytical approach based on this model was sufficient to describe qualitatively the aging process observed in some experiments.
-A diagram presenting the dominant unstable modes with respect to the channel tilt, Froude number and aspect ratio was obtained (figure 5), which shows a large domain of existence for the meandering mode (n = 1) at small (or even null) Froude number.
+A diagram presenting the dominant unstable modes with respect to the channel tilt, Froude number, and aspect ratio was obtained (Fig. 5), which shows a large domain of existence for the meandering mode (n=1) at small (or even null) Froude number.
 This illustrates the sound difference between bars and dunes or ripples, which need inertia to grow.